 This guitar starter kit comes with essential accessories at an affordable price.
 It is not a well known brand but a satisfying one for those who have purchased it.

 The guitar has a fan-style bracing which is more common among expensive guitars.
-Another feature not found at this price point is a dual-action truss rod for adjusting the guitar’s neck angle and make it easy to play.
-You never will have to adjust it, at least not during your beginner phase, but it’s nice to know it’s there.
+Another feature not found at this price point is a dual-action truss rod for adjusting the guitar’s neck angle and making it easy to play.
+You don’t have to adjust it, at least not during your beginner phase, but it’s nice to know it’s there.

 The ADM features solid spruce wood for the top, nato for the neck and basswood for the back and sides.
 These are good choices and again surprising in a relatively lower price guitar.